 Finally, the Bio-Core® support layer is made with high-density foam to deter sagging in the upper layers and extend the life of your mattress.

-Like all of their mattresses, the Amerisleep AS2 ships free, has free returns, and comes with a 100-night sleep trial.
-It also has a 20-year warranty— one of the longest in the industry.
+Like all of their mattresses, the Amerisleep AS2 ships free and comes with a 100-night sleep trial.
+It also has a 20-year warranty—one of the longest in the industry.